prakharexjailia/loadSwitching/README.md

 # connect loads.
 # enter time in format of hh:mm, dd/mm/yyyy.
 # enter the number of loads connected through relay module.
 Relay logic is -ve.
+# Flash Switchcode_Final.ino file code to your ardunio.